 - Forensic Nurse Death Investigators are representatives of the medical examiner or coroner's office.
 They work collaboratively with the police and other authorities on the case.
 Forensic Nurse Death Investigators collect evidence from the body and the surrounding area.
 They testify in civil or criminal court cases.

-Students applying to the program must hold a valid, active license as an RN in the United States, a baccalaureate degree in Nursing with a minimum cumulative GPA of 3.0, and have completed an undergraduate or graduate-level statistics course within five years of the application deadline.
+Students applying to the program must hold a valid, active license as an RN in the United States, a baccalaureate degree in Nursing with a minimum cumulative GPA of 3.0, and have completed an undergraduate or graduate-level statistics course.

 - Submit official transcripts for all post-secondary education